 In fact, most soft maple species have the same hardness and density as some hardwoods like black walnut and black cherry, which are highly regarded as excellent woods for shelves, cabinets and furniture.

 Big Leaf Maple

 This refers to its huge leaves, which can grow as big as 6 to 12 inches.
 It is the only maple species commercially harvested in the Pacific Northwest’s coastal regions.

 They are very durable and can be as hard as black ash wood and has higher density silver maple.

 The name silver maple is derived from its wonderful silvery undertone.
 Its silver streaks make its finished woods aesthetically pleasing.
 However, this variety of maple trees has lower density and hardness.

 Sugar maple, or hard maple, is a hardwood tree that grows in cold-climate areas like Canada and its northern reaches.
 Its wood is the strongest, hardest, and has the highest density among other species of maple.

 If you are looking for sustainable and eco-friendly wood products, sugar maple is a great option.
-They grow abundantly in natural environments and are not endangered.
+These trees grow like it’s their job, and the good news is, they’re far from endangered.